 Important national and multinational space projects are being developed outside the ESA structure.
-The Roadmap includes them as appropriate and encourages the continued development of smaller, fast-track missions.
+The Roadmap includes them as appropriate and encourages the continued development of fast-track smaller missions.

-However, the development of major scientific space missions in Europe is dominated by ESA's strategic planning - most recently the Cosmic Vision exercise.
-Regardless of scientific merit, only a couple of new L-class (large-scale) and a few M-class (medium-scale) missions are likely to be selected for implementation in the next decade within the Cosmic Vision plan due to budgetary constraints; mission proposals submitted in answer to the first call for projects are currently undergoing major changes and transformations before the final selection is made.
+Yet, the development of major scientific space missions in Europe is dominated by ESA's strategic planning - most recently the Cosmic Vision exercise.
+Regardless of scientific merit, only a couple of new L-class (Large scale) and a few M-class (Medium scale) missions are likely to be selected for implementation in the next decade within the Cosmic Vision plan due to budgetary constraints; mission proposals submitted in answer to the first call for projects are currently undergoing major changes and transformations before the final selection is made.
 Their overall impact depends on maintaining a strong science programme at ESA.

 The Roadmap Working Group and Panels independently agreed with ESA's initial selection of Cosmic Vision missions, which were all judged to be of high scientific value.
-The final choice of missions by the standard ESA review and down-selection procedures that track changes in mission scope and cost and possible mergers with or replacement by other European or international projects, is therefore broadly supported.
+The final choice of missions by the standard ESA review and down-selection procedures, which tracks changes in mission scope and cost and possible mergers with or replacement by other European or international projects, is therefore broadly supported.
 Within this framework, our priorities, including some non-ESA missions, are as follows:

-Among the large-scale missions, the gravitationalwave observatory, the Laser Interferometer Space Antenna (LISA) and the International X-ray Observatory (XEUS/IXO) were ranked together at the top.
-Next were the Titan and Enceladus Mission (TandEM) and the LA-PLACE mission to the planets Saturn and Jupiter and their satellites.
-One of these will likely be selected in early 2009; it will then compete with IXO or LISA for the next L-slot.
-ExoMars was ranked highly as well, just below TandEM/LAPLACE, but does not compete directly with the other science missions as it belongs to a different programme (Aurora).
-The longer-term missions Darwin (search for life on "other Earths"), the Far Infrared Interferometer (FIRI; formation and evolution of planets, stars and galaxies), and the Probing Heliospheric Origins with an Inner Boundary Observing Spacecraft (PHOIBOS; close-up study of the solar surface) were also deemed very important.
-However, they still require lengthy technological development, so it was regarded as premature to assign detailed rankings to these three missions at this stage.
-Among medium-scale investments, science analysis and exploitation for the approved Horizon 2000 Plus astrometric mission, Gaia was judged most important.
+- Among the large-scale missions, the gravitational-wave observatory LISA and the X-ray observatory XEUS/IXO were ranked together at the top.
+Next were the TANDEM and LAPLACE missions to the planets Saturn and Jupiter and their satellites.
+One of these will likely be selected in early 2009; it will then compete with IXO or LISA for the next L slot.
+ExoMars was ranked highly as well, just below TANDEM/LAPLACE, but does not compete directly with the other science missions as it belongs to a different programme (Aurora).
+The longer-term missions Darwin (search for life on "other Earths"), FIRI (formation and evolution of planets, stars and galaxies), and PHOIBOS (close-up study of the solar surface) were also deemed very important.
+However, they still require lengthy technological development, so it was regarded as premature to assign detailed rankings to these three missions at this stage. - Among medium scale investments, science analysis and exploitation for the approved Horizons 2000 astrometric mission GAIA was judged most important.
 Among proposed new projects in this category, the dark energy mission EUCLID and then Solar Orbiter were ranked highest.
-Next, with equal rank but different maturity, are Cross-Scale (magnetosphere), Simbol-X (a non-ESA X-ray project), the Planetary Transits and Oscillations of Stars mission (PLATO; exoplanet transits) and the Space Infrared telescope for Cosmology and Astrophysics (SPICA; far-infrared observatory).
+Next, with equal rank but different maturity, are Cross-Scale (magnetosphere), Simbol-X (a non-ESA X-ray project), PLATO (exoplanet transits) and SPICA (far-infrared observatory).
 Below these is Marco Polo (near-Earth asteroid sample return).